Walnut Trees: Types, Bark and Leaves – Identification Guide (Pictures)

 California Black Walnut (Juglans californica)

-The California black walnut tree is an uncommon large, multi-stemmed shrub or small tree with a single trunk.
+The California black walnut tree is an uncommonly large, multi-stemmed shrub or small tree with a single trunk.
 California walnuts grow to between 20 and 50 ft.
 (6 – 15 m) tall and thrive in warm climates and full sun.
 These small walnut trees grow in zones 7 – 10.

 Walnut tree bark: California black walnut trees have thick bark that is a dark gray color.
 The bark is recognizable with its deep furrows running up and down the trunk.